-Step I: The complaint must generally be presented to the Department Head within fifteen (15) calendar days from the date of the event giving rise to the concern, or the date the event became known or should have been known.
+Step 1: The complaint must generally be presented in writing to the Department Head within fifteen (15) calendar days from the date of the event giving rise to the concern, or the date the event became known or should have been known.
 This step may be waived by mutual written consent of the parties.
-The parties shall meet within five (5) business days unless extended by mutual agreement.
-The Department Head or designee will respond within fifteen (15) calendar days of the Step I meeting to affected employee(s) and the appropriate Advocate or Union Representative, unless the Employer, making a reasonable effort to research the issue, notifies the grievant and Advocate or Union Representative in writing of reasonable cause existing for further delay.
-The Step I response will settle the matter, unless appealed to Step II.
+The parties shall meet within seven (7)calendar days unless extended by mutual agreement.
+The Department Head or designee will respond within fifteen (15) calendar days of the Step One meeting to the grievant and the appropriate Advocate or Union Representative, unless the Employer, making a reasonable effort to research the issue, notifies the grievant and Advocate or Union Representative in writing of reasonable cause existing for further delay.
+If a reply fails to bring about a satisfactory settlement, the matter shall then be referred to Step Two.

-Step 2: Grievances referred to Step Two shall be presented by the employee's Advocate or Union Representative to the Facility CEO within fifteen (15) calendar days of the Step 1 response.
-The parties shall meet within five (5) business days unless extended by mutual agreement.
-The administrator shall have fifteen (15) calendar days in which to reply to the Advocate or Union Representative.
-If a reply fails to bring about a satisfactory settlement, the matter shall then be referred to Step Three within fifteen (15) days thereafter.
+Step 2: Grievances referred to Step Two shall be presented in writing by the employee's Advocate or Union Representative to the Facility CEO within fifteen (15) calendar days of the Step One response.
+The parties shall meet within seven (7) calendar days unless extended by mutual agreement.
+The Facility CEO shall have fifteen (15) calendar days in which to reply to the Advocate or Union Representative, unless the Facility CEO, making a reasonable effort to research the issue, notifies the grievant and Advocate or Union Representative in writing of reasonable cause existing for further delay.
+If a reply fails to bring about a satisfactory settlement, the matter shall then be referred to Step Three.